Solvit08/JSON/README.md

  > git add new.json; git commit -m "json_2"; git push
  9. Create a preferences.json file
  > touch preferences.json
- 10. To the file preferences.json add information about your preferences (Favorite movie, favorite TV series, favorite food, favorite time of year, party you would like to visit) in JSON.
+ 10. To the file preferences.json add information about your preferences (Favorite movie, favorite TV series, favorite food, favorite season, country you would like to visit) in JSON.
  > vim preferences.json
  > add information
  11. Create a sklls.json file add information about the skills that will be studied in the course in JSON format